-Bhaktapur is located on the east side of a fertile 240 sq. km.valley which was Nepal until the miltary conquests of the Gorkha ruler Prithvi Narayan Khan in the late 1700’s created the larger political space we know today as Nepal.
+Bhaktapur is located on the east side of the fertile 240 sq. km.
+Valley, which was Nepal until the military conquests of the Gorkha ruler Prithvi Narayan Khan in the late 1700s created the larger political space we know today as Nepal.

 Both geology and local myth tell that the valley was once a lake bed.
-Some 10 kilometers to the west of Bhaktapur is Lalitpur (aka Patan) and then it is another 3 to Kathmandu.
-Five hundred years ago each of these cities was the capital of a kingdom based on its share of the agricultural wealth of this valley.
+Some 10 kilometers to the west of Bhaktapur is Lalitpur (aka Patan), and then it is another 3 to Kantipur.
+Five hundred years ago, each of these cities was the capital of a kingdom based on its share of the agricultural wealth of this valley.

 Bhaktapur was also a stop on the major trading route from the Ganges River valley to the Tibetan plateau beyond the mountains.
-These two factors helped create the most impressive of Himalayan kingdoms, rich in architecture and crafts and artistic expression of all sorts.
+These two factors helped create the most impressive Himalayan kingdoms, rich in architecture and crafts and artistic expression.

 In 2006 I returned again to experience the traffic-free old town.
 And soon – in April of 2018 – another visit to Nepal!
-While the main event will be the 21 days spent in Upper Mustang and a traverse via the high pass of Saribung La to the Phu Valley and down to Beshi Sahar, I will leave a week to revisit the various UNESCO World Heritage sites in the Kathmandu valley with two nights in Bhaktapur!
+After 21 days spent in Upper Mustang and a traverse via the high pass of Saribung La to the Phu Valley, I will spend a week revisiting the various cultural sites in the Kathmandu valley.

-Yesterday in a nostalgic moment I thought I’d take a look at some of the images I took in 2006 – and then dumped on to the hard drive of the computer I had at the time while I moved on to other trips and then stored yet more images.
+Yesterday in a nostalgic moment, I thought I’d take a look at some of the images I took in 1996 and 2006 – and then dumped onto the hard drive of the computer I had at the time while I moved on to other trips and then stored yet more images.
 Unfortunately, three newer computers and the occasional hard drive crash have taken their toll!
-I found very few of those pictures that I figured were there somewhere – and barely enough to recreate some of what we saw on our previous visits.
+I found very few pictures that I figured were there somewhere – and barely enough to recreate some of what we saw on our previous visits.

-In the meanwhile, the Gorkha Earthquake of April 2015 also had a big impact on the Kathmandu Valley, destroying thousands of homes as well as a signficant number of temples.
-It left me wondering which of my images were still an accurate depiction of what I would find in Bhaktapur in a few months from now.
+Meanwhile, the Gorkha Earthquake of April 2015 also had a significant impact on the Kathmandu Valley, destroying thousands of homes and a significant number of temples.
+It left me wondering which of my images were still an accurate depiction of what I would find in Bhaktapur a few months from now.

 Most of the images I did find on my hard drive were of two main city squares on the Bhaktapur tourist trail – Durbar Square and Taumadhi Square; both are inside the center square on the above map!